Vietnam Film Festival

 The Vietnam Film Festival (Vietnamese: Liên hoan phim Việt Nam), founded in 1970, is a domestic film festival of Vietnam.
-It is considered as the major event of Cinema of Vietnam with awards for numerous categories ranging from feature film to documentary film, animated film.
+It is considered as the major event of Vietnamese cinema with awards for numerous categories ranging from feature film to documentary film, animated film.
 The festival is held for each two or three years in different host cities all over Vietnam.

 History

-The first Vietnam Film Festival was held from August 18 to August 25, 1970 in Hanoi following an issue of Vietnamese Ministry of Culture with the purpose of "encouraging the development of the national cinema".
+The first Vietnam Film Festival was held from August 18 to August 25, 1970, in Hanoi following an issue of Vietnamese Ministry of Culture with the purpose of "encouraging the development of the national cinema".
 For each festival, there are several juries of 7 to 11 members for different categories of feature film, direct-to-video, animated film and documentary film.
 The most prestigious prize of the festival is the Golden Lotus (Bông sen vàng) following by the Silver Lotus and the Jury Prize.

 1970–1975 period

-In this time, the country was in a period of war.
-Film festivals are simply organized.
+During this period, film festivals were organized in a simple manner due to an ongoing war at the time.
 The first festival was held in 1970 with the criterion of summarizing four years of resistance against the US (1965–1969).
 The second festival in 1973 was just in time to celebrate the 20th anniversary of the Vietnamese Revolutionary Cinema.
 In addition to awarding awards to films produced after the first festival, the organizers also opened an award system for films produced before 1965.

 1976–1985 period

-The 1977 film festival in Ho Chi Minh City was the first festival after the National Reunification Day.
+The 1977 film festival in Ho Chi Minh City was the first festival after the Reunification Day.
 From then until the 7th festival in 1985, the country struggled with economic difficulties.
 However, the film industry is still supported by the State.
 The film "When the Tenth Month Comes" directed by Đặng Nhật Minh emerged as a phenomenon, winning many domestic and international awards.